yokwejuste/disc-unconference-2025-projects/unconference/navigating-funding-landscape.md

 These personas will be further developed through case studies, including examples of successful and unsuccessful grant applications, to identify unique versus replicable aspects of their journeys and the skills required.

-The case studies will be fleshed out and embedded in the curriculum, allowing learners to build understanding by making things seem more immediate, aiding in internalising the learning.
+The case studies will be fleshed out and embedded in the curriculum, allowing learners to build understanding by making things seem more immediate, and aiding in internalising the learning.

 ## Key Skills and Considerations